 Vyasar has had the good fortune of teaching a variety of subjects in a variety of places.
 At Radha Madhav Dham, one of the biggest Hindu temples in America, he has been a camp counselor, director and teacher for more than 8 years.
 Vyasar has taught summer camps in theater, engineering, science and cooking at the Circle C Center for Child Development.
 As an instructor of literature and writing, Vyasar has taught at The Door, a nonprofit organization in New York for struggling youth, the Harlem Children’s Zone Promise Academy, Columbia University’s Summer High School Program, and at Columbia University itself.
 In Austin, Vyasar has taught at KIPP Austin Public Schools and has been a managing member of Shiksha, the school of Indian arts and culture.
 Vyasar also taught a summer class on food writing at UT Austin’s Informal Classes, which are offered year round, and are open to the general public.

-Currently, Vyasar works as an admissions counselor for Texas State University.
-He recruits his home city of Austin, and visits with the nearly 100 high schools in the area.
-He also conducts essay workshops, and is more than happy to sit down with any prospective students who want help with their applications or their essays.
-You can learn more about Vyasar and Texas State by clicking here.
+In 2015, Vyasar started working as an admissions counselor for Texas State University.
+He recruited his home city of Austin, and visited with the nearly 100 high schools in the area.